affordablemobiles/squid-mtls-relay/README.md

 This has mainly been tested against Chrome on Chrome OS.

-You'll need to use a auto configuration script to specify a `HTTPS` proxy, see our example in [examples/proxy.pac](examples/proxy.pac).
+You'll need to use a auto-configuration script to specify a `HTTPS` proxy, see our example in [examples/proxy.pac](examples/proxy.pac).

 It is helpful to configure the [AutoSelectCertificateForUrls](https://chromeenterprise.google/policies/?policy=AutoSelectCertificateForUrls) policy.